FoxiooOfficial/FoxiooShaderPack/ShaderDocs.md

-# Unofficial documentation on shaders in Clickteam Fusion
+# Unofficial documentation on shaders in Clickteam Fusion (Temporary file, documentation will be in .chm file)

 ### This is an information library designed to organize what works and what doesn't work in Clickteam Fusion.
 All information is based on: